sereneshack/Capacitated-vehicle-routing-problem-with-time-windows/README.md

     • The individual for which P exceeds S is the chosen individual.

-PARTICLE  SWARM  OPTIMIZATION
-Particle swarm optimization (PSO) is a population based stochastic optimization technique developed by Dr. Eberhart and Dr. Kennedy in 1995, inspired by social behaviour of bird flocking or fish schooling.
-PSO simulates the behaviours of bird flocking.
-Suppose the following scenario: a group of birds are randomly searching food in an area.
-There is only one piece of food in the area being searched.
-All the birds do not know where the food is.
-But they know how far the food is in each iteration.
-So what's the best strategy to find the food?
-The effective one is to follow the bird which is nearest to the food.

-PSO learned from the scenario and used it to solve the optimization problems.
-In PSO, each single solution is a "bird" in the search space.
-We call it "particle".
-All of particles have fitness values which are evaluated by the fitness function to be optimized, and have velocities which direct the flying of the particles.
-The particles fly through the problem space by following the current optimum particles.
-PSO is initialized with a group of random particles (solutions) and then searches for optima by updating generations.
-In every iteration, each particle is updated by following two "best" values.
-The first one is the best solution (fitness) it has achieved so far.
-(The fitness value is also stored.)
-This value is called pbest.
-Another "best" value that is tracked by the particle swarm optimizer is the best value, obtained so far by any particle in the population.
-This best value is a global best and called gbest.
-When a particle takes part of the population as its topological neighbors, the best value is a local best and is called lbest.

- After finding the two best values, the particle updates its velocity and positions with following equations

-v[t] = v[t-1] + c1 *rand() * (pbest - x[t-1]) + c2 * rand() * (gbest x[t-1])

-x[t] = x[t-1] + v[t]

-VELOCITY OF PARTICLE
-The velocity of particle is represented as a tuple of 3 constraints i.e V(swap operator ,c1 ,c2)
-Where, c1 and c2 are the probability of finding a particle and values lie between 0 and 1.
-POSITION UPDATE
-x(t)  =  x(t-1) + v(t)

-Example:
-(3,1,2,4,5) = (1,3,2,4,5) + SO(1,2)
-VELOCITY UPDATE
-v[new] = v[old] + c1 * rand() * (pbest[] - x[]) + c2 * rand() * (gbest[] - x[])
-i.e merging two swap sequences the probability that all the swap operators in swap sequence (pbest –x(t-1)) are include in the updated velocity is c1. the probability that all the swap operators in swap sequence (gbest –x(t-1)) are include in the updated velocity is c2.
-PSEUDO CODE
--Random initialization of possible path
--For each time step:
-    Update gbest
-    Update pbest
-     For each city
-v[t] = v[t-1] + c1 * rand() * (pbest[] - x[]) + c2 * rand() * (gbest[] - x[])

-x[t] = x[t-1] + v[t]

-CALCULATING COST
-The cost is calculated as same as in genetic algorithm by considering the penalties for time delay.

 Our instances description
 1) 36 customers and 6 vehicles